nordan-conference/nordan-conference.github.io/photos/test.md

 <p>Click the right or left edge of the image to change the picture.
-The white arrow may be hidden if the image has a white background.</p>
+The light-colored arrow may be hidden if the image has a light background.</p>

 <div style="max-width: 800px; margin: 0 auto;">